-Prescription painkillers are powerful numbing medications that medical professionals prescribe to treat pain associated with chronic diseases, like cancer, and other times, for treating acute pain due to surgical procedures or injuries.
-Most painkiller medications should be taken on a short-term basis, normally a week or less.
+Prescription painkillers are powerful medications for the treatment of pain associated with chronic diseases, such as cancer, or for treating acute pain due to surgical procedures or injuries.
+Most painkiller medications should be taken on a short-term basis, which is normally a week or less.

-Opioids attach themselves to and activate opioid receptors found in cells located on the spinal cord, brain, and digestive tract.
+Opioids attach themselves to and activate opioid receptors found in cells located on the central nervous system (CNS) and digestive tract.
 They inhibit the transmission of pain signals from the nervous system to the brain, thus blocking the brain’s perception of pain.
-Taking opioids at a higher-than-prescribed dose can cause feelings of euphoria, but also increase risk of respiratory depression.
+Taking opioids at a higher-than-prescribed dose can cause feelings of euphoria, but it also increases the risk of respiratory depression.

-Regular or long-term use of opioids can lead to dependence, increased tolerance and, in some cases, addiction.
-Shockingly, in a given year, 16 million or 6% of Americans over the age of 12 abuse prescription medications.
-If the user becomes dependent or addicted, stopping painkiller misuse can cause uncomfortable withdrawal symptoms.
-If you are worried about the possible negative side effects of opioid medication, there may be other pain management alternatives, so talk to a professional or specialist about your concerns.
+Regular or long-term use of opioid pain medications can lead to dependence, increased tolerance and, in some cases, addiction.
+In a given year, 16 million or 6 percent of Americans over the age of 12 abuse prescription medications.
+If the user develops an opioid addiction, stopping painkiller misuse can cause uncomfortable withdrawal symptoms.
+If you are worried about the possible negative side effects of opioid medication, there may be other pain management alternative treatment options for patients, so talk to a professional or specialist about your concerns.

 What Are the Most Commonly Abused Prescription Painkillers?

-Oxycodone – Prescribed drug pain medication used to treat moderate to severe pain.
+Oxycodone – Oxycodone is a prescribed drug pain medication used to treat moderate to severe pain.
+It is often sold under the brand names Xtampza ER, Oxaydo, Roxicodone, and OxyContin.
+When acetaminophen (Tylenol) is added, it is often known as Percocet.
 Most commonly, it is prescribed for around-the-clock treatment.
-Oxycodone comes in immediate release (IR) tablets, mostly used for acute pain, and extended release (ER) tablets.
+Oxycodone comes in immediate release (IR) tablets, which are mostly used for acute pain, and extended release (ER) tablets.

 For any opioid medications, never crush or chew the tablets as it can result in dangerous and high levels of the drug in your body’s system.
 Do not modify your dosage or stop taking any of these medications without speaking with a doctor first.